-Bangalore, the Silicon Valley of India, promises its residents a limitless number of weekend excursion opportunities.
+The Silicon Valley of India, promises its residents a limitless number of Weekend Getaways from Bangalore.
 Because of its budding commerce and IT sectors, in addition to its mild climate, Bangalore is quickly becoming a hub for young professionals.
 Along with plentiful career prospects, Bangalore is well situated to allow for quick weekend trips.

 For all of you Bengaluru newbies with a streak for exploring, here’s your start point for your upcoming adventures!